DigiBP/DigiBP_VacherinFribourgeois/documentation/20200521_case description.md

 # Introduction

-We are a yacht manufacturing company and need to supply pieces for building yachts.
+This documentation describes the digitalization of a fictional supplier selection process of a yacht manufacturing company.

 Below the as-is supplier selection process can be seen.

 <img src="C:\Users\celia\OneDrive\Dokumente\01_FHNW\Semester 4\DigiBP\Repository Group Work\DigiBP_VacherinFribourgeois\modelling\Supplier selection as-is_200326.svg" style="zoom:100%;" />

 One can see that nearly all tasks are user tasks, hence a person is involved in each step.

 When digitalizing the process our goal was to automate process steps and reduce user and manual tasks to the minimum.
 When deciding about ways to do this we focused on using all the required technologies but also on keeping a pragmatic approach while implement things as realistically as possible.
 This was sometimes challenging.
 To not blow up the scope, we excluded the proof-of concept phase in the to-be process.

 The final to-be process looks as following: